thinkability/DDDSample/README.md

 ## Technologies used
 I'm playing a bit around with these technologies for now:
 * [Marten](http://jasperfx.github.io/marten/) (a really clever document store abstraction over Postgres).
 It's used for storing the eventstream from the domain events
 * [Kafka](https://github.com/confluentinc/confluent-kafka-dotnet/) for distributing events in a distributed way.
-My local Kafka is running on docker using the wurstmeister/kafka image
+My local Kafka is running on docker using the wurstmeister/kafka image.
+Please know that I am completely new to Kafka, so this is a very preliminar implementation.
 * [Lamar](https://jasperfx.github.io/lamar/) (the new beginning of StructureMap) for IoC

 ## Roadmap